-- New Design Road from English Muffin Way to Crestwood Boulevard a portion of this will have pavement markings completed as part of the roadway resurfacing anticipated to occur in 2022.
-The County is receiving Transportation Land Use Connection technical assistance to evaluate design options for the section from Crestwood Boulevard to the Frederick City line, including the bridge crossings over I-70 and I-270.
-This project - Gas House Pike from Frederick City limit to Boyers Mill Road upgrade, widen and improvement to the roadway which will include a combination of on-street bikeway signage for shared lanes along with established shoulders for bicyclists. - Bicycles May use Full Lane Signage Public service announcement regarding the new installation of BMUFL signage on a number of County roadways.
-As new candidate roads are identified the appropriate signage will continue to be installed.
+- Considerations for New Design Road from English Muffin Way to Crestwood Boulevard a portion of this will have pavement markings completed as part of the roadway resurfacing anticipated to occur in 2022.
+The County is receiving Transportation Land Use Connection technical assistance to evaluate design options for the section from Crestwood Boulevard to the Frederick City line, including the bridge crossings over I-70 and I-270. - Gas House Pike from Frederick City limit to Boyers Mill Road upgrade, widen and improvement to the roadway which will include a combination of on-street bikeway signage for shared lanes along with established shoulders for bicyclists. - Bicycles May use Full Lane Signage Public service announcement regarding the new installation of BMUFL signage on a number of County roadways.
+As new candidate roads are identified the appropriate signage will be installed by the Division of Public Works. - Crestwood Boulevard, Corporate Drive, New Design Road, and Royal Oak Drive are being evaluated as potential candidates for improved bicycle and pedestrian facilities.
+Potential improvements will be determined through corridor or feasibility studies and public outreach.
+Funding support may be provided through a Safe Streets for All grant.